-7. Knowingly and intentionally damages or destroys school district property.

-"Weapon" means a firearm as defined in 18 USC §921(a) and 18 USC §930(g)(2) for purposes of the Gun-Free Schools Act and the District weapons policy.
-It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, paint ball gun, disguised gun, air-gun, spring-gun or other instrument or weapon in which the propelling force is a spring, air, piston or CO2 cartridge, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, box cutter, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or look-alikes (i.e., fake items made to look like any of the aforementioned or other weapon or any object that could be considered a reasonable facsimile of a weapon), pocket pen or other knife, or other device, instrument, material, or substance ("other Item") that can cause physical injury or death when used, or when such other item is brandished as a weapon.
+- d.
+Displays, while on school property or at a school function, what appears to be a weapon. - e.
+Threatens, while on school property or at a school function, to use a weapon. - f.
+Knowingly and intentionally damages or destroys the personal property of any school employee or any person lawfully on school property or at a school function. - g.
+Knowingly and intentionally damages or destroys school district property. - 21.
+"Weapon" means a firearm as defined in 18 USC §921(a) and 18 USC §930(g) (2) for purposes of the Gun-Free Schools Act and the District weapons policy.
+It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, paint ball gun, disguised gun, air-gun, spring-gun or other instrument or weapon in which the propelling force is a spring, air, piston or CO2 cartridge, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, box cutter, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or look-alikes (i.e., fake items made to look like any of the aforementioned or other weapon or any object that could be considered a reasonable facsimile of a weapon), pocket pen or other knife, or other device, instrument, material, or substance ("other Item") that can cause physical injury or death when used, or when such other item is brandished as a weapon. - 22.
 "Plagiarism" is the use or close imitation of the language and ideas of another author and representation of them as one's own original work.
-This includes copying from electronic sources (from the World Wide Web), even with minor alterations.
+This includes copying from electronic sources (from the World Wide Web), even with minor alterations. - 23.
 "Copyright" is the exclusive legal right to reproduce, publish, and sell the matter and form of a literary, musical, or artistic work.
 Copyright infringement occurs when the copyright owner's rights are violated; when someone other than the copyright holder copies the "expression" of a work; i.e., when the "infringing" work is substantially similar to the copyrighted work.
-This means that the idea or information behind the work is not protected but how the idea is expressed is protected.
+This means that the idea or information behind the work is not protected but how the idea is expressed is protected. - 24.
 "Serious bodily injury" means bodily injury which involves a substantial risk of death, extreme physical pain, protracted and obvious disfigurement or protracted loss or impairment of the function of a bodily member, organ or mental faculty.